agustinaponte/ding/README.md

 # ToDo
-Check for operating system and admin/root privileges
+Check for admin/root privileges

-If admin/root: Uses lower level ping methods (not implemented yet)
+If admin/root: Use lower level ping methods
-Else: Uses each os's ping binary (Linux not implemented yet)
+Else: Use each os's ping binary

 `-c <thisMany> | --count <thisMany>